-Chapter: Section: Subject:
+Chapter: 2 Section: 2 Subject:

-2 2 1

-CHAPTER:
+CHAPTER: l. ,L

-Board Services and Program Administration
+Board Services and Program A dministrati on

 SECTION:

-Assessment, Care Planning an d Docume ntation
+Assessment, Care Planning an nd Docume ntation

 SUBJECT:

 Care Planning, Documentation and Coord lination

-Administrative Approval: Date of Governing Board Action:
+Administrative Approval: Date of Go verning Board Act ion:

-Page

-2/20/96 6 of 21
+2/20/96 Page 6 of 23

-- 17. Level of Care Guidelines: Level of Care guidelines provide direction to the clinician when aligning the assigned level of care and the required functional impairment score (LOCUS, CAFAS, SNAP) to the intensity of service needed by the consumer.
-MDHHS - 18.
+- 19. Addendum: An addendum is completed to update the individual plan of service.
+Changes include: adding/deleting/changing outcomes, and interventions/services AND/OR extending time frames or authorizing additional units of a particular service.
+This is accomplished by having the clinician complete the Addendum inside of R3 in collaboration with the consumer.
+This document is then concurrently printed and signed by the consumer, along with the necessary Advanced and/or Adequate Notice documents. - 20.
+Discharge Summary: The Discharge Summary is completed for all consumers who have achieved their desired change, outcome/transition criteria and are no longer in need of provider care/support or if the consumer drops out of care.
+The responsible clinician is to summarize a consumer's achievement or lack thereof for all active outcomes, services/ supports rendered, transition criteria and the need for linkage arrangements when follow up care is needed. - 21.
+Clinical Progress Notes: Progress notes document what happened in a contact.
+They are to be completed within 24 hours of the provision of service. - 22.
+Level of Care Guidelines: Level of Care Guidelines provide direction to the clinician when aligning the assigned level of care and the required functional impairment score (LOCUS, CAFAS PECFAS, SNAP) to the intensity of service needed by the consumer. - 23.
 Support Plans: A support plan is developed at any time during the planning process.
 It assists the consumer in planning for needs and support during a crisis.
-It can also be developed/revised at the time of a crisis intervention. - 19.
+The support plan is completed at the time of the preliminary plan. - 24.
 Referral Process (transition): The referral process is used when referring consumers to a supportive service or transferring a consumer from one population to another or to a different LOC outside of a department.
-Clinicians engage in a follow up contact with the individual to ensure that he/she has been successfully linked to the resource. - 20.
+Clinicians engage in a follow up contact with the individual to ensure that he/she has been successfully linked to the resource. - 25.
 Grievance and Appeals: A Grievance is an expression of dissatisfaction about services other than an "action."
 An Action is a decision that adversely impacts a consumer's claim for services due to denial, reduction, suspension, termination or limited authorization of a service.
 An Appeal is a challenge to an action.
-For process of Grievance and Appeals, please see policy 2.6.5. - V. POLICY: It is the policy of West Michigan Community Mental Health to ensure the implementation of specific procedures for the assessment, care planning, supports coordination, documentation, transition and referral for all customers receiving care.
+For process of Grievance and Appeals, please see policy 2.6.5.